fletchjp/MERG-Arduino-Software/README.md

  I now have a module CANDUE which is now working.

  This branch is now developing and I have a second DUE because there is some interesting possibilities to develop functional software using FC++.
 This will not work on the AVRs (ordinary Arduinos) as the library support is different.
+This can be overcome by using ArduinoSTL.

  ## Logos